Our Services

 Diastasis Recti After Pregnancy: Safe Exercises and Recovery Guide

-Diastasis recti is a separation of the abdominal muscles that affects many women after pregnancy, often leading to lower back pain, pelvic floor weakness, and posture problems.
-Recovery depends on safe core rehabilitation:
+Diastasis recti is a separation of the abdominal muscles that affects many women after pregnancy.
+Common symptoms include lower back pain, pelvic floor weakness, a visible belly bulge, and posture problems.
+Safe core rehabilitation is the foundation of recovery.

-Because diastasis recti can mimic or overlap with other postpartum issues like pelvic floor dysfunction or hernias, identifying your specific symptoms is the critical first step before starting any exercise plan.
-The fastest, easiest way to do that is with a free, instant symptom check—it takes minutes, requires no signup, and gives you a clearer picture of what's happening so you can confidently choose your next move.
+Because diastasis recti symptoms often overlap with other postpartum conditions like pelvic floor dysfunction, hernias, or prolapse, identifying your specific symptoms is the critical first step before starting any exercise plan.
+Guessing wrong can delay healing—or make things worse.
+The fastest, safest way to clarify what's actually going on is a free, instant symptom check.
+It takes just a few minutes, requires no signup, and gives you a personalized picture of your symptoms so you can confidently choose your next step—whether that's starting safe exercises at home or seeing a specialist.

 Diastasis recti is the separation of the two parallel bands of abdominal muscle (the rectus abdominis) that often occurs during and after pregnancy.
 It can leave a gap in the center of the belly, lead to lower back pain, pelvic floor dysfunction, and affect posture.
 Understanding diastasis recti and knowing which exercises support diastasis recti recovery can help you regain core strength safely and effectively.